Heisenberg-limited quantum interferometry with multi-photon subtracted twin beams

-A direct consequence is that, if the total photon number is too large, ultimate-sensitivity interferometry cannot be Heisenberg-limited in the current state of technology: the most sensitive interferometer to date, the Laser Interferometer Gravitational-wave Observatory (LIGO) boasts $\Delta\phi_{SN} \sim 10^{-11}$ rad and is shot-noise-limited in some spectral regions, therefore featuring $\av N\sim 10^{22}$ photons [CHECK; REF].
+A direct consequence is that, if the total photon number is too large, ultimate-sensitivity interferometry cannot be Heisenberg-limited in the current state of technology: the most sensitive classical interferometer to date, the Laser Interferometer Gravitational-wave Observatory (LIGO) before the introduction of squeezed light boasted $\Delta\phi_{SN} \sim 10^{-11}$ rad and is shot-noise-limited in some spectral regions, therefore featuring $\av N\sim 10^{22}$ photons.
 While a Heisenberg-limited version of LIGO would only require $\av N\sim 10^{11}$ photons to reach the same sensitivity, it would also require an unrealistic loss level of $10^{-11}$, the optical coatings on LIGO's mirrors ``only'' reaching already remarkable sub-ppm loss levels~\cite{aLIGO2014}.

 However, the maximally efficient use of photons by Heisenberg-limited interferometry can still be interesting provided we take into account this constraint of an ultimate loss level of $10^{-6}$.
 At this level, a 1064 nm interferometer with (arbitrarily chosen) 10 ms measurements would be allowed to reach the $10^{6}$-photon HL of 1 $\mu$rad with only 200 pW, whereas a classical interferometer would need $10^{12}$ photons, i.e., 200 $\mu$W, to have its SNL at 1 $\mu$rad.
 This can be of interest in situations where low light levels are beneficial, such as phase imaging of living biological tissue.